junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy opens the pages.
 "It has my name too," she tells them, "and Rory, and Doctor."

 "I was just wondering how you knew where to find me this time.
 I was *just* thinking about sending you a message," River says with a mild smile.
-"A kiss in time flux."
+"A kiss in time flux, or something you couldn't miss.
+Thought some future version of me already did something I haven't thought about."

 The Doctor answers sheepishly, "Total coincidence this time, sorry, River.
 We were actually tracking Rory."